|

 rest, waiting to be captured on camera for posterity.

-later date I did family history as a hobby and found to my surprise that my
+date I researched my family history and found, to my surprise, that my

 great-grandfather had been an engine driver at the shed, living nearby and